Henschel Hs 129

-The design was relatively effective when it was first introduced, and saw service on the Eastern Front in a variety of front-line roles.
-As the war continued and anti-tank support became the main goal, the aircraft was continually up-gunned, eventually mounting a 75 mm anti-tank gun.
-Only a small number of these B-3 models were produced, late in the war.
+The Hs 129 was relatively effective when introduced to Luftwaffe service in April 1942.
+It served on the Eastern Front in a variety of frontline roles.
+As the conflict progressed, an emphasis on anti-tank support saw the aircraft being continually up-gunned, eventually mounting a 75 mm anti-tank cannon.
+Only a small number of these Hs 129 B-3 aircraft were produced to see action relatively late in the war.
+Production of the type peaked in 1943 and finished in September 1944 alongside Nazi Germany's declining military position, although use of the HS 129 continued into the closing months of the conflict.